apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

             // ...
         }

-If you want to use your own namespace, you need to make a fully qualified call to `cordova.exec`.
+If you want to specify your own namespace, you need to make a fully qualified call to `cordova.exec`.
 For example, if you want to define your C# class like this: